nyagah/fastly-edge-dict-redirects/README.md

   # NOTES
   1.)
 Edge Dictionaries have a limit of 1000 entires.
-Please reach out to Fastly to have that limit increased.
+Please reach out to Fastly to have that limit increased
   2.)
-Dictionary item keys are limited 256 characters and values are limited to 8000 characters 3.)
+Dictionary item keys are limited 256 characters and values are limited to 8000 characters
+  3.)
 Dictionary item keys are case sensitive
   4.)
 Event logs don't exist for Edge Dictionary changes